ddeville/scripts/README.md

 ### Arch Linux

-Follow the instructions in `install/arch/setup.txt` to kick off the installation from the ISO and run the `install/arch/install.sh` script.
+Follow the instructions in `install/arch/setup.txt` to kick off the installation from the ISO and run `make -C install`.

 ### MacOS

-Give Terminal Full Disk Access and run the `install/macos/install.sh` script.
+Give Terminal Full Disk Access and run `make -C install`.

 ## Post-installation